-In fact there are a lot of reasons you should think twice before going forward.
+In fact there are a lot of reasons you should think twice before going forward with delivery contracting.
 It's just as important that you understand those as it is to read the points above.

 What would it be for you?
-Maybe it's only really about paying a few dollars off.
-Or perhaps it's simply about saving up however much money you can for that dream vacation or that new car.
+Maybe it's only really about paying a few dollars off of your debts, or saving up however much money you can for that dream vacation or that new car.
 Nothing more, nothing less, just a handy side gig.
 And that's okay.

 Possibly it's about broadening your horizons and seeing possibilities you never thought of with what you want to do with your own life.

-The only way to know for sure is to give it a whirl.
+In the long run, the only way to know at the end of the day is to give it a shot.